Adore2113/MarsHSim/docs/notes/amine_beds.md

     ♡ scrubbed CO₂ is converted to kg and added to CO₂ stored for Sabatier / storage

-### Scrub Efficiency
-    ♡ efficiency depends on current CO₂ level

-    ♡ calculation:
-        max removal this step =
-            beds_online × scrub_per_bed_kpa × efficiency

 ### Bed Switching
-    ♡ every 3300 s (~ 55 min) a bed-switch event can occur
+    ♡ when an online bed reaches capacity it switches to regenerating

+    ♡ regen duration: 55 min

+    ♡ during regen, CO₂ load is released over time into storage

+    ♡ when regen finishes, the bed returns to standby

+    ♡ on any bed-switch this step:
-    ♡ during switch: max scrub is reduced to 80%
+        - max scrub reduced to 80%
-    ♡ power is multiplied by 1.25 during the bed switch that step
+        - power multiplied by 1.25

+    ♡ standby beds can be brought online the same step to replace a saturated bed

 ### Power & Heat
     ♡ base power per online bed: 0.65 kW